mrocklin/mrocklin.github.io/usage-based-pricing.md

     impact micro-consulting.
 Unfortunately, the market isn't used to this.

-The product is hard to price because of the efficiency issues with Python (we often make people use 10x less and so shoot ourselves in the foot).
+The product is hard to price because of the efficiency issues with Python (we often make people 10x more efficient and so shoot ourselves in the foot).

 The support is hard to price because we're trapped in between two things people are used to:

-1.  **Typical (bad) product support** most SaaS products have some support tier that costs 20% on top of usage and offers access to a pretty mediocre support experience.
+1.  **Typical (bad) product support** most SaaS products have some support tier that costs 20% on top of usage and offers access to a mediocre support experience.
 I've personally never found value in SaaS support teams.

     This is like what we do, but cheaper and worse.

 2.  **Professional Services** consulting firms charge by the hour to unblock customers.
-This is much more valuable, but a way of working that's also pretty distracting.
+This is much more valuable, but a way of working that's also pretty distracting and that we're not set up to do (I'm done counting hours).

     This is more like the value we provide, but operationally quite different (we dont bill hourly and we only work on what we want to).

-This experience is different enough to existing products that we need to be creative, but similar enough that we get pattern matched.
+Our support is similar enough that we get pattern matched to existing offerings, but different enough that those approaches don't make sense for us.

 Objectives for a good pricing scheme
 ------------------------------------

 So let's say we want to invent something new?
 What are some objectives?

-1. Easy to start using the product without worrying
+1.  **Easy to start** using the product without worrying

     (we want the customer to see the value of the product before thinking about money)

-2. Total price matches the value the customer sees and can pay, so if a customer ...
+2.  **Total price** matches the value the customer sees and can pay, so if a customer ...

     -   is unable to pay anything (like a student) it should be free
     -   is getting a lot of value and is able to pay, it should cost a lot (but less than the value they experience)

-3. Simple and straightforward to mentally connect price to value
+3.  **Mentally easy for the customer** to connect price to value

     We want the customer to be able to easily understand the price and connect it to the value they're getting.
 So for example if most of our value is